pralav/dapper/README.md

 ["DAPPER: Learning Domain-Adapted Persona Representation Using Pretrained BERT and External Memory"](https://www.aclweb.org/anthology/2020.aacl-main.65/) presented

 Project Page and the associated data can be accessed [here](https://pralav.github.io/dapper/?c=12).
+Future updates to the project will be available on the project page.

 ![Image](/dapper_1.png)